vga101/gaiasky/docs/User-interface.rst

 In the camera options pane on the left you can select the type of camera.
 This can also be done by using the ``NUMPAD 0-4`` keys.

-There are four camera modes: \* ``Free mode``, where the camera is not linked to any object and its velocity is exponential with respect to the distance to the origin (Sun). \* ``Focus mode``, where the camera is linked to a focus object and it rotates and rolls with respect to it. \* ``Gaia FOV``, where the camera simulates either of the fields of view of Gaia, or both. \* ``Spacecraft``, where you take control of a spacecraft and navigate around at will.
+There are five camera modes:

+* ``Free mode`` -- The camera is not linked to any object and its velocity is exponential with respect to the distance to the origin (Sun).
+* ``Focus mode`` -- The camera is linked to a focus object and it rotates and rolls with respect to it.
+* ``Gaia scene`` -- Provides an outside view of the Gaia satellite.
+The camera can not be rotated or translated in this mode.
+* ``Spacecraft``-- Take control of a spacecraft and navigate around at will.
+* ``Gaia FOV`` -- The camera simulates either of the fields of view of Gaia, or both.

+For more information on the camera modes, see the :ref:`camera-modes` section.

 Additionally, there are a number of sliders for you to control different parameters of the camera: